FishlandicFishy/public-domain-fonts/.github/ISSUE_TEMPLATE/font-not-in-public-domain.md

 ---
 name: Font not in public domain
 about: A font is not in the public domain
-title: Font not in public domain
+title: 'Font not in public domain: [FONT NAME]'
 labels: non-pd
 assignees: FishlandicFishy